 It’s no secret that employee integration is an issue affecting a lot of businesses right now.
 U.S. Department of Labor statistics show that last year alone, more than 3 million Americans a month walked out the door and didn’t come back.

 What is it about employee integration that businesses struggle with?
 Is it one thing or many things?
 Is it about the new employee’s performance or their engagement?

-1. They have a plan for employee integration
+1. A comprehensive plan for employee integration

-While it’s obvious that you’ll need a plan for onboarding new hires, there is usually a disconnect between employee integration programs and what new hires really want.
-In LinkedIn’s Inside the Mind of Today’s Candidate case study, 14,000 professionals across the globe were surveyed to find out which onboarding techniques they most preferred.
+While it’s obvious that you’ll need a plan for onboarding new hires, there is usually a disconnect between an employee integration process and what new hires really want.
+In LinkedIn’s “Inside the Mind of Today’s Candidate” case study, 14,000 professionals across the globe were surveyed to find out which onboarding techniques they preferred.

-2. They understand that people are different
+2. An understanding that people are different

 Now Generation Z has entered the workforce.
 There’s a lot of speculation about the best ways to integrate Gen Zs, and whether they are as ambitious as their predecessors.
 One thing is certain though: most organizations employ a combination of Baby Boomers, Millennials, and Gen Zs.

-3. They make connections
+3. Opportunities for new employees to make connections

-‘I left because there was no room for growth’ is one of the most common statements when employees leave.
+“I left because there was no room for growth” is one of the most common statements when employees quit a job.
 Of course, not everyone can or wants to be a manager, but most employees still want the chance to develop new skills and progress in their career.
-And in today’s competitive job market, technology is making it simpler for your top talent to find new ways to grow.
-The gig economy is now a real threat to retaining your best talent, and few organizations know how to deal with this challenge.
+And in today’s competitive job market, technology is making it simpler for your top talent to find new ways to grow and new places to do so.

-Building a successful employee integration plan requires a host of different elements.
+Building a successful employee integration process requires a host of different elements.
 Chief among these are structure, a good understanding of employee diversity, helping new staff create meaningful connections with co-workers, giving them the opportunity to grow internally, measuring performance, and managing feedback.